larends/assessment_data/README.md

 <img src="pred_accuracy.png" width=600 height=400 />

 We can see that the incorrect classifications occur in every grade level and tend to be be clustered.
 Interestingly, the misclassified points are not centered around the boundary scores for proficiency.
+Overall, there is an 84% accuracy on classification.

 <img src="dist_scores_school.png" width=600 height=400 />